threepointone/repro-vite-exports/README.md

 This is a reproduction of a bug with the vite plugin.

-You should be allowed to define durable objects and worker entry points as simple classes, as well as by extending the classes exported by the `cloudflare:workers` package.
+You should be allowed to define durable objects as classes and and worker entry points as objects, as well as by extending the classes exported by the `cloudflare:workers` package.

 These are all valid: